 Many of our friends continue to ask us, “Why are you going to Orlando again?”
 Our answer is the same every time, “our family loves it.”
 Our youngest daughter was born with Adult Polycystic Kidney Disease (http://www.pkdcure.org), so we have tried to live each day to the fullest because we know that nothing is guaranteed.
-We also wanted to make sure that we could find a safe place that we all enjoyed to go on vacations.
-Walt Disney World and Universal Orlando Resort provide all that and more for us.
+She will eventually have to have a kidney transplant as both of her kidneys have the disease, but she continues to be our hero, fighting on and making the most out of each day.

-The good news is that she should be able to get to adulthood before she would need a kidney transplant so that is a relief.
-For us, there is no other place in the world we would rather be during the Peak Seasons, than at Walt Disney World and Universal Orlando Resort , with thousands of our fellow theme park friends.
+The good news is that she has been able to get to adulthood before she needing a kidney transplant so that is a relief.
+For us, there is no other place in the world we would rather be during the Peak Seasons, than at Walt Disney World and the Disneyland Resort , with thousands of our fellow theme park friends.

 From 2003 – 2006 I had always written down notes from my trips and kept them in several notebooks that I would share with friends and family who were heading to Walt Disney World.
 The notebooks grew in size and I finally decided to put everything in one place and I wrote the book WDW Peak Seasons which provided information for those who vacation at Walt Disney World during the Peak Seasons.

-We received feedback that our readers wanted more frequent information about Walt Disney World so in 2007 we started as WDW Newsletter, (which we still produce every two weeks) providing news, tips and tricks about all things Disney.
+We received feedback that our readers wanted more frequent information about Walt Disney World so in 2007 we started as WDW Newsletter, providing news, tips and tricks about all things Disney.